 Travel to Tanzania to complete your internship in physiotherapy and join a multicultural team on site.
 You will work in a local medical facility, contributing to the Sustainable Development Goal of ensuring access to healthcare for all.
 Alongside healthcare professionals, you will learn from their knowledge and expertise.
 It’s also an opportunity to discover a new culture by sharing experiences with the local community!

-Interns and volunteers with professional qualifications and work experience cannot practice independently either, as this requires approval from the Tanzanian health authority.
-Obtaining this approval is a lengthy process that only applies to longer stays of at least one year.
+Interns and volunteers with professional qualifications and work experience are also not allowed to practice independently, as this requires approval from the Tanzanian health authority.
+Obtaining this approval is a lengthy process and is only valid for stays of at least one year.
 Even if you have professional qualifications, you will be under the supervision of a licensed professional in Tanzania, who will take responsibility for you and decide what you can perform independently.

 Mawenzi Hospital was established as a pharmacy in 1920 and became a hospital in 1956.
-As a regional referral hospital, it provides specialized medical services to patients referred by various district hospitals and health centers.
+As a regional referral hospital, it offers specialized medical services to patients referred from various district hospitals and health centers.

-Saint Joseph Hospital is located in the Soweto neighborhood of Moshi city.
-The hospital is both government and church-run.
-The government pays the salaries of all employees and provides medications, but the building and all technical equipment such as ultrasound machines, X-ray machines, furniture, etc., belong to a church organization.
+Saint Joseph Hospital is located in the Soweto district of Moshi.
+The hospital is semi-governmental and semi-religious.
+The government pays the salaries of all employees and provides medications, but the building and all technical equipment, such as ultrasound machines, X-ray machines, and furniture, belong to a religious organization.

 The hospital is located in the heart of Arusha, Tanzania, and is a regional referral center founded in the 1970s.
 It offers a wide range of medical services, from general care to specialties such as pediatrics, cardiology, gynecology, and oncology.
-Equipped with modern technologies, including for imaging and surgical interventions, it has 450 beds and a highly qualified medical team.
-This center plays a key role in emergency care and diagnostic services while focusing on an accessible and community-oriented approach to meet the needs of local and surrounding populations.
+Equipped with modern technologies, including for imaging and surgical procedures, it has 450 beds and a highly qualified medical team.
+This center plays a key role in emergency care and diagnostic services, focusing on an accessible, community-based approach to meet the needs of local and surrounding populations.

-Faraja Hospital is a district hospital with about 120 inpatient beds in Himo, about 40 minutes by Daladala (local bus) from Moshi.
-Departments include: general medicine, internal medicine, obstetrics and gynecology, reproductive and child health (RCH), nephrology (primarily hemodialysis) and an upcoming outreach program for mobile hemodialysis, pediatrics, orthopedics, ENT, CTC, ophthalmology (weekly), surgery (abdominal, obstetrics and gynecology, orthopedics, ENT), dentistry, physiotherapy.
-The hospital has ultrasound, X-ray, and endoscopy facilities.
+Faraja Hospital is a district hospital with about 120 inpatient beds in Himo, approximately 40 minutes by Daladala (local bus) from Moshi.
+Departments include: general medicine, internal medicine, obstetrics and gynecology, reproductive and child health (RCH), nephrology (mainly hemodialysis) with an upcoming outreach program for mobile hemodialysis, pediatrics, orthopedics, ENT, CTC, ophthalmology (weekly), surgery (abdominal, obstetrics and gynecology, orthopedics, ENT), dentistry, physiotherapy.
+The hospital is equipped with ultrasound, X-ray, and endoscopy.
 There is also an emergency department and two ambulances for emergencies and referrals to regional hospitals.

-Kilema Hospital is a district hospital founded by Christian sisters in 1890.
-It is located 1,500 meters above sea level on the wooded slopes of Mount Kilimanjaro, about 50 km from Moshi.
+Kilema Hospital is a district hospital, founded by Christian sisters in 1890.
+It is located at an altitude of 1,500 meters on the wooded slopes of Kilimanjaro, about 50 km from Moshi.

 The hospital’s departments include internal medicine, surgery, pediatrics, obstetrics and gynecology, STIs, diabetes, dentistry, ophthalmology, emergency care, reproductive medicine, and child health (natural family planning, vaccinations, PMTCT).
-In addition, the hospital offers various services such as care and treatment for people with HIV/AIDS, VCT, PITC, tuberculosis/HIV, and social services.
-The hospital has its own pharmacy, laboratory, and radiological facilities.
+Additionally, the hospital offers various services such as care and treatment for people living with HIV/AIDS, VCT, PITC, tuberculosis/HIV, and social services.
+The hospital has its own pharmacy, laboratory, and radiology facilities.

 This is an organization specialized in organizing internships and volunteer missions in various fields and countries, including Tanzania.
 “Our mission is nothing less than to ‘unite the world.'”
 Our goal is to bring together people from different cultures so that they can learn from each other, understand each other, and work together to improve the living conditions on this planet.”